In Him Ministries:

 Christians are freed from trying to be saved by keeping the Old Covenant Law.
 The Old Covenant Law has no power, or authority over us.
 Christ has taken away our bondage to the Law and given us freedom in place of our slavery (Gal.
 4:4-7; cf. John 1:17; 8:32, 36; Acts 15:10-19; Rom.
 3:21-26; 6:14; 7:1-8; 8:15; 10:4; 2 Cor.
 3:3; Gal.
 2:4; 3:13, 14, 15, 25; 5:1; Eph.
 2:14-15; Phil.
 3:9; Col. 2:13-17; Heb.
 7:19; 10:1).

-Christ freed us from bondage to the Law to live the Christian life out of love.
+Christ has freed us from our bondage to the Law to live the Christian life out of love.
 1 John 4:7-8 declares, “Beloved, let us love one another, for love is from God, and whoever loves has been born of God and knows God.
 Anyone who does not love does not know God, because God is love.”
 Then 1 John 5:3 continues, “This is love for God: to obey His commands.
 And His commands are not burdensome.”

 The New Testament is clear, the Ten Commandments and all of the other 613 laws of the Old Covenant were brought to an end by the New Covenant (Acts 15:1-20; 2 Cor.
 3:6-11; Rom.
 14:5-12; Gal.
 4:10-11; 4:21; 5:1-4; Eph.
 2:11-16; Col. 2:13-17; Heb.
 7-10).